owulveryck/blog/content/post/from-cli-to-microservice.md

 My test case is the creation of an `EC2` instance on AWS.
 This example is a copy/paste of the example [Basic Two-Tier AWS Architecture](https://github.com/terraform-providers/terraform-provider-aws/tree/master/examples/two-tier).

 I will not implement any kind of interactivity.
-Therefore I have added some default values for the ssh key name and path.
+Therefore, I have added some default values for the ssh key name and path.

 Let's check that the basic cli is working: